inet-framework/docs/_sources/developers-guide/ch-network-interfaces.rst.txt

-Interfaces in the interface table are represented with the :cpp:`NetworkInterface` class. :cpp:`IInterfaceTable` provides member functions for adding, removing, enumerating and looking up interfaces.
+Interfaces in the interface table are represented with the :cpp:`NetworkInterface` class. :cpp:`IInterfaceTable` provides member functions for adding, removing, enumerating, and looking up interfaces.

 Interfaces have unique names and interface IDs; either can be used to look up an interface (IDs are naturally more efficient).
 Interface IDs are invariant to the addition and removal of other interfaces.

-Data stored by an interface entry include:
+Data stored by an interface entry includes:

 -  *name* and *interface ID* (as described above)